ebemunk/blog/content/2021-12-01-playmates/index.md

 Yet another example of explosion of variance after Hefner's death, hip measurements have seen a minor 2% increase, yet most of that increase is carried by the post-2017 Playmates with much higher measurements than in the history of Playmates.

-**Buffy Tyler** is the strong outlier here, with the smallest waist measurement ever by far.

 </div>

 <div data-scrolly="hair">